-- How do you support and guide the use of common formative assessments? - In what ways have you developed leadership team capacity for data-based decision making?
+- As an educational leader, how do you encourage a collaborative culture among teachers and students? - How do you use data to determine effective practices to implement school/district-wide? - How do you support and guide the use of common formative assessments? - In what ways have you developed leadership team capacity for data-based decision making?